vim-ctrlspace/vim-ctrlspace/README.md

 #### Colors

-Finally, you can tweak up some plugin colors.
+Finally, you can adjust some plugin colors.
 By default plugin uses the following setup:

     hi link CtrlSpaceNormal   PMenu